10 Fundamental Tips to Improve Your Landscape Photography

 As shown in the landscape image, there is an extended depth of field where the image is sharp from the foreground to the background.
 Photo by Crowpix Media.

+A smaller aperture means less light reaches the sensor, so you must adjust your ISO and shutter speed according to the exposure triangle.
 There will be a good chance that you will need to use a slow shutter speed when using smaller f-stops to achieve your desired depth of field.

 The ISO can then be adjusted to the lowest number possible to fit the exposure triangle.
-This is where a tripod could come in useful.

-2 Use a Tripod
+Use a Tripod

 As mentioned in the previous paragraph, achieving an extended depth of field will require a small aperture setting.
+A tripod will likely be needed to reach steady, sharp landscape images and achieve depth-of-field settings.

 Tripods can be cumbersome when reaching challenging destinations but provide much-needed support in achieving sharp images.